 Certain health conditions, social and economic factors, and behaviors can increase the risk of mothers having low birth weight babies.
 Low birth weight babies are those that weigh less than five pounds eight ounces at time of birth.
 Some low birth weight babies grow up to be healthy children and adults, while others may develop serious health problems that require treatment and result in lasting negative impacts.
-The graph below shows the percentage of low birth weight babies born to Black mothers is almost two times higher than the percentage of low birth weight babies born to White mothers in Winnebago County.
+The graph below shows Black mothers have the highest percentage of low birth weight babies in Winnebago County.
 This significant racial disparity can be attributed to social determinants like income, racism, toxic stress, and lack of access to healthcare, resources, and opportunities.